say that everyone

 13 and 64 should get tested for

 HIV at least once.

 Just getting tested once may not be enough.
-National guidelines from the CDC recommend retesting at least once a year for anyone at higher risk for getting HIV:
+National guidelines from the CDC and other groups recommend retesting at least once a year for anyone at higher risk for getting HIV including:

 1. You should get retested if you have had anal or vaginal sex without a condom, or if you have shared injection drug equipment with someone who has HIV.